 These Salary Band Ranges and the Organizational Chart are consistent with the proposed FY2018 operating budget.

-The Finance and Administration Committee forwards the attached organization chart and Resolution 28-2017 adjusting the rates of salary bands for LAVTA employees, to the Board for approval.
+Staff recommends that the Finance and Administration Committee forward the attached organization chart and Resolution 28-2017 adjusting the rates of salary bands for LAVTA employees, for approval.